 If you are struggling to be saved, C.H.
 Spurgeon’s Around the Wicket Gate is for you.
+Charles Haddon Spurgeon lived from 1834-1892 and is a well known author and preacher of the gospel.

 If we are sensible, we shall pray that our anxiety about our souls may never come to an end till we are really and truly saved.
 It would be an awful thing to go dreaming down to hell, and there to lift up our eyes with a great gulf fixed between us and heaven.
 It will be equally terrible to be aroused to escape from the wrath to come, and then to shake off the warning influence, and go back to our insensibility.
 I notice that those who overcome their convictions and continue in their sins are not so easily moved the next time: every awakening which is thrown away leaves the soul more drowsy than before, and less likely to be again stirred to holy feeling.
 Therefore our heart should be greatly troubled at the thought of getting rid of its trouble in any other than the right way.